orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.shutdownTimeout

-Maximum wait interval between events when background flush thread will receive shutdown command and when background flush will be stopped (in ms.).
+Maximum wait interval between events, when the background flush threadreceives a shutdown command and when the background flush will be stopped (in ms.).

 ```
 Setting name...: storage.wal.shutdownTimeout